-A 7820A GC-FID equipped with an HP-88 100 mt x 0.25 mm x 0.2 μm column was used to perform analysis, and the chromatographic conditions were taken from the standard method UNI ISO 12966-4.
-The temperature of the oven was from 150 °C to 240 °C with a ramp of 4 °C/min and those of the injector and detector were 250 °C. Nitrogen (purity > 99.999%) with a spatial velocity of 30 cm/s was used as a gas carrier.
-For the quantitative analysis a mixture of 37 fatty acid ethyl esters (C4–C24) (Supelco FAME 37, CRM47885, Sigma-Aldrich Ltd., St. Louis, MO, USA) was used.

 3. Results and Discussion

 The amount of fatty acids extracted using hexane as solvent increased considerably when the sample was pretreated, as observed in Figure 1.
 This effect was evident considering the difference between FAs in the no-pretreated sample equal to 31.63 mg FAs/g respect to FAs in the pretreated sample at 600 rpm for 5 min (B/DE= 1.0) (74.31 mg FAs/g).
 The increase of extraction yield for Nannochloropsis sp. under mechanical pretreatment using a high pressure disrupter was also observed by Angles et al. (2017).
 In fact, the cell disruption rate increased with the increasing of operating pressure of disrupter and TFAs extraction yields using heptane increased with increasing of cell disruption rates.